rchezrutt88/group-project-front-end/README.md

 ## Technologies:

-The overall look of the application formatted using bootstrap and the icons used on the sidebar are imported through Google Icons.
+The overall look of the application is formatted using bootstrap and the icons used on the sidebar are imported through Google Icons.
 The main engine for interaction is operated by using Javascript and Jquery functions.
 As a team we used node to modularize the javascript to practice clean and semantic coding.
 Our blog pages and entries are both generated on the page using handlebars.
 We